LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ## Introduction

-The MG100 firmware in the AWS configuration gathers sensor data over BLE and sends the data to the cloud (AWS) via LTE-M.
+The firmware in the AWS configuration gathers sensor data over BLE and sends the data to the cloud (AWS) via LTE-M.

-One device that can be used is the BL654 BME280 sensor.
-This sensor measures temperature, humidity, and pressure.
+One sensor that can be used is the BL654 BME280 sensor.
+This sensor ships with the development kit (DVK) and measures temperature, humidity, and pressure.

 Another supported sensor is the BT510.
 It records temperature and movement.
 The BT510 can also be configured to detect a door opened/closed.

-The MG100 scans for the BL654 sensor and connects to the first one it finds.
-At the same time, the MG100 gathers data for the BT510 devices from advertisements without creating a connection.
+The Pinnacle 100 device scans for the BL654 sensor and connects to the first one it finds.
+At the same time, the device gathers data for the BT510 sensors from advertisements without creating a connection.
-The demo supports one BL654 sensor and up to fifteen BT510 sensors.
+The demo supports one BL654 sensor and up to five BT510 sensors.
 The demo can be recompiled to remove support for either sensor.

-Using the Laird Pinnacle Connect mobile app, the user can provision the MG100 to connect to AWS.
-Once connected to AWS, the MG100 sends BME280 sensor data (if a sensor is found) to the cloud every 60 seconds.
+Using the Laird Pinnacle Connect mobile app, the user can provision the Pinnacle 100 device to connect to AWS.
+Once connected to AWS, the device sends BME280 sensor data (if a sensor is found) to the cloud every 60 seconds.
 Once a BT510 is discovered and enabled via the web portal, its sensor data is reported.
 The details of the BT510 data reporting are detailed [below](#bt510-sensor-data).
 ```
                 XXXXX